JRChow/simple-calculator-compiler/README.md

 - [ ] Use `func xx() { ... }` and `xx();` to differentiate function definition and call
 - [ ] Function definitions may appear anywhere.
 - [ ] Is there a need to distinguish between function and variable names?
+- [ ] Probably use two tables, one for global and one for local?

 ## General FIXME